 Beside this is my stand, the David Preece Stand, which we’ll get to, and along the other side … well, let’s go back in time a bit.

 There was a time when the builders of football grounds and the owners of clubs simply didn’t give a shit about supporters.
 They were fenced in like animals, made to stand on concrete terraces, given almost nothing for toilets, fed garbage, and otherwise neglected — at best.

 And then in the 1980s some truly terrible things happened — people died in crushes and riots and fires — and the Powers That Be made the clubs clean up their act, mainly by banning alcohol in the viewing area and making the top clubs replace terraces with seats.

-At Luton and other places, that directive arrived more like “put in seats,” which Luton did in its 1922(!)
-Main Stand, clearly in the most minimalist way possible, which was to put a long metal rack on each level of the terrace, then hitting every yard sale on Bedfordshire for any spare slab of plastic they could locate, then pinning it onto the metal racks.
+At Luton and other places, that directive arrived more like “put in seats,” which Luton did in its Main Stand, which dates to 1922, in the most minimalist way possible.
+It appears they put a long metal rack on each level of the terrace, then hit every yard sale on Bedfordshire for any spare slab of plastic they could locate, then pinned it onto the metal racks.
 Voila — seating!
 This was done to the Main Stand in the 1990s.
 And so it stands today.